maurymarkowitz/Atari-BASIC-benchmarks/RESULTS.md

 This file is used to record the results of running the various benchmarks in this repo.
 If you'd like to add one, please record the test conditions - emulator or platform used, version of BASIC, and whether or not a math pack is being used.
 If you use a new math pack, please run the tests using Atari's math pack as well (if possible) for comparison purposes.
 Please coldboot between runs.

-Output values from the tests (eg, ahl "random") are not required, this is about timing not accuracy.
+Output values from the tests (eg, ahl's "random") are not required - this is about timing not accuracy.
 Times in seconds rounded to two decimals.

 Send in those pull requests!